openebs/mayastor-extensions/index.md

 openebs openebs         1               2024-03-25 09:13:00.903321318 +0000 UTC deployed        openebs-4.0.0   4.0.0
 ```

-As a next step [verify your installation](https://openebs.io/docs/quickstart-guide/installation#verifying-openebs-installation) and do the [post installation](https://openebs.io/docs/quickstart-guide/installation#post-installation-considerations) steps.
+As a next step [verify the installation](https://openebs.io/docs/quickstart-guide/installation#verifying-openebs-installation) and do the [post installation](https://openebs.io/docs/quickstart-guide/installation#post-installation-considerations) steps.

 For more details on customizing and installing OpenEBS please see the [chart values](https://github.com/openebs/openebs/tree/HEAD/charts/README.md).